OlympusDAO/solanOHM/README.md

 The OFT account is created without any additional minters (the bridge is the only one).

-The OFT store value will be printed.
+The OFT store and token addresses will be printed.

-Save that in:
+Save the OFT Store in:

 - env.json: `<network>.oft.oftStore`
 - layerzero-<network>.config.ts: `solanaContract.address`

+Save the Token address in:

+- env.json: `<network>.token`

 :information_source: For **OFT** and **OFT Mint-and-Burn Adapter**, the SPL token's Mint Authority is set to the **Mint Authority Multisig**, which always has the **OFT Store** as a signer.
 The multisig is fixed to needing 1 of N signatures.